PaloAltoNetworks/terraform-provider-panos/docs/resources/panorama_zone.md

 ## Argument Reference

-One and only one of the following must be specified:
+At least one of the following must be specified:

 * `template` - The template name.
 * `template_stack` - The template stack name.